solana-labs/ecosystem/projects/solsports.md

 slug: solsports
 name: SolSports
 date: 2021-05-28
-logline: Solsports is redefining e-sports.
-The ultimate decentralized application for sports betting, organized E-sports, and NFTs.
-Built on Solana.
+logline: Solsports is a decentralized application for sports betting, organized E-sports, and NFTs built on Solana.
 cta: https://twitter.com/solsports_io
 category: app
 logo: /img/solsports.svg
 status: Building
 ---

-We are leveraging the fast TPS and low transaction costs to finally enable an effective betting engine to work on blockchain
+SolSports is leveraging Solana's fast TPS and low transaction costs to enable an effective betting engine to work on a blockchain.